Advanced Finance

 Maturity

-• Bridge loan: short-term loan between permanent finaning or important debt events
+• Bridge loan: short-term loan between permanent financing or important debt events

 • Self-liquidating: loan designed to be repaid by the asset it was used to purchase.